-(d) The amounts reported in the "Other Amounts" column include executive wellness benefits, premiums paid for excess life insurance coverage, and country club dues for all three named executive officers.
-Also includes the value of spousal travel costs and a company car for Mr. Alexander.
+(d) The amounts reported in the "Other Amounts" column include executive wellness benefits, premiums paid for excess life insurance coverage, spousal travel costs, and country club dues.
+Also includes the value of a company car for Mr. Alexander.

 Narrative to the Summary Compensation Table